-The next most common convenience device for automation is the addition of a remote or radio control to open and close the door without having to be at the pushbutton station.
-Most are familiar with this option – a small hand held remote control is used in place of the wall mounted pushbutton station.
-This remote control is typically portable and can be used by forklift operators, mechanics or whoever else may need to open and close the door conveniently while in a vehicle or operating machinery such as a forklift.
-In some applications a ‘pull switch’ is located conveniently for an equipment operator.
+The next most common convenience device for automation is the addition of remote control or radio control to open and close the door without having to be at the pushbutton station.
+Most are familiar with this option – a small handheld remote control is used in place of the wall-mounted pushbutton station.
+This remote control for a commercial door is typically portable and can be used by forklift operators, mechanics or whoever else may need to open and close the door conveniently while in a vehicle or operating machinery such as a forklift.
+In some applications, a ‘pull switch’ is located conveniently for an equipment operator.
 This device will operate the door when the operator pulls on a rope or chain that closes the circuit to operate the door.
 This can be preferable to remote controls as they cannot be lost and are not easily damaged.

 To achieve higher levels of automation it may be appropriate to add a motion detector to open the door as a vehicle approaches or a loop detector that will open the door as it senses the presence of a vehicle.
 This type of automation might be used in parking garages and similar installations.
 As a vehicle approaches, the door will open automatically.
 In these cases, there may be a timer to close the door automatically after the traffic passes.

 Other considerations include selecting the correct NEMA rating for the application, traffic control lights, keyed lock-out devices, keyed pushbutton stations or key switches, and strobe lights and horns for ADA compliance.